Morbi bridge collapse: Gujarat government calls off search operation

 The joint rescue operation included personnel from the Army, the Navy, the Air Force, the National Disaster Response Force, the State Disaster Response Force, the local fire department, and the Coast Guard, as well as the police department.
 The rescue teams were deployed to scan the entire river in the area since Sunday night to find missing persons as well as bodies using sonar technology and under-water cameras.

+Meanwhile, the Gujarat government on Friday suspended Morbi Municipality Chief Officer Sandipsinh Zala, reported PTI.
+On Wednesday, the Morbi Police had questioned Zala for four hours.

+“The state Urban Development Department has suspended Chief Officer of Morbi Municipality Sandipsinh Zala,” Morbi District Collector GT Pandya told the news agency.

-Meanwhile, the police have arrested two managers of Oreva Group, which was given the contract to manage the bridge, as well as two ticket clerks, two contractors and three security guards on charges including culpable homicide not amounting to murder.
+So far, the police have arrested two managers of Oreva Group, which was given the contract to manage the bridge, as well as two ticket clerks, two contractors and three security guards on charges including culpable homicide not amounting to murder.

 The Gujarat Police on Wednesday said that the contractors roped in by the Oreva Group to restore the bridge did not conduct any scientific assessment of its structural stability.
 The authorities said the Oreva Group, maker of Ajanta clocks and electrical products, was in March awarded a contract to maintain and manage the bridge for 15 years.